robik/commandr/README.md

    - Detects required parameters with default value.

  - **BASH auto-complete script**
-   - You can generate completion script automatically
+   - You can generate completion script with single function call
    - Completion script works on flags, options and sub-commands (at any depth)
    - Acknowledges difference between flags and options

  - **Validators**
-   -
+   - Passed values can be checked for correctness
+   - Simple process of creating custom validating logic

 ## Getting Started